eduardorittner/mtx/README.md

 - Cursor doesn't "remember" its position after going to a line that's smaller than it (should be fixed with draw-cursor func) -- DONE
 - Cursor is able to go until line.len(), not line.len() - 1.
 This is necessary
-for now as there is no "append" insert capability
+for now as there is no "append" insert capability -- DONE
 - Cursor is not shown on status message prompt -- DONE
-- Backspace acting as DELETE when at the start of a line
+- Backspace acting as DELETE when at the start of a line -- DONE

 ### Text editing

-- Add editing text capabilities (insert, remove, select)
+- Add editing text capabilities (insert, remove, select) -- DONE
-- Add modes (normal, insert, maybe visual)
+- Add modes (normal, insert, maybe visual) -- DONE
 - Undo/Redo operation
 - Search